MLeidel/myc/README.md

 <a name="list_def"></a>
 ## Creating a List (_static_ array of strings) _myc.h_ [^](#top 'top')
->These functions operate around a _static_ array of strings, which means no inserts, deletes, or appends.
+>These functions operate around a _static_ array of strings that
+use a predefined struct.

 ```c
  // struct used for list functions